forgery810/fl-studio-alesis-vixx/README.md

 ## Installation

+- Midi-scripts were introduced with FL Studio 20.7.1 and will not work on previous versions.

 - Clone the folder and unzip it to Documents/Image-Line/FL Studio/Settings/Hardware/

 - The data.py must be in same folder with the device_AlesisVIxx_1_0_2.py file.
 The folder named can be anything.
 The name in the first line of code of the .py file determines what appears in FL Studio.